tecnalia-advancedmanufacturing-robotics/phoxi_camera/test/README.md

 ## Compile and run tests
+Before running a test, you must run PhoXi Control.

 This command is needed for compile tests in phoxi_camera package and also run all tests which have been built.
 ```bash
 catkin_make run_tests_phoxi_camera